-The fair values of short-term investments are determined at their quoted closing prices at the end of the reporting period.
+The fair values of short-term investments as disclosed in Note 16 are determined at their quoted closing prices, Level 1 input in the fair value hierarchy, at the end of the reporting period.

 27. CAPITAL COMMITMENT

 At the end of the reporting period, the Group has the following commitment in respect of acquisition of plant and equipment: